Special Educational Needs

 Responsibility for the coordination of SEND provision

-The person responsible for overseeing the provision for children with SENCO is Mrs S Nash snash@st-peters.hereford.sch.uk (based at St Peter's Primary)
+The person responsible for overseeing the provision for children with SENDCo is Mrs S Nash snash@st-peters.hereford.sch.uk (based at St Peter's Primary)

-The person co-ordinating the day to day provision of education for pupils with SEN is the school SENCo.
+The person co-ordinating the day to day provision of education for pupils with SEND is the school SENDCo.

 Local offer special educational needs and disabilities – Herefordshire Council